The start of the Suffolk County Marathon in Babylon Sunday.

 It was also a proud day for many onlookers at the marathon, who have watched their loved ones train for the race while balancing school, careers and health journeys.

-Caroline Lanzillotta, 24, or Rockville Centre wore a T-shirt with a picture of herself and her twin sister Julia, who ran her first half marathon on Sunday.
-Caroline wore a shirt that read "Proud sister!," cheered her on as she passed.
+Caroline Lanzillotta, 24, of Rockville Centre, wore a T-shirt with a picture of herself and her twin sister Julia, who ran her first half marathon on Sunday.
+Caroline Lanzillotta wore a shirt that read "Proud sister!" and cheered Julia on as she passed.

 "She’s been a great runner since high school and she’s finishing up her third year of law school.
-That wasn’t hard enough, so she just had to do more," she said.
+That wasn’t hard enough, so she just had to do more," Caroline Lanzillotta said.
 "I'm so proud."

-Danny Kovler and Maria Mahoney won the men's and women's half-marathon, respectively, and Caleb Fiedtkou and Megan Eiseman won the 10k in those divisions.
+Danny Kovler and Maria Mahoney won the men's and women's half marathon, and Caleb Fiedtkou and Megan Eiseman won the 10k divisions.

-The Net proceeds from the 2024 marathon weekend were not yet available, officials said Sunday.
-All raised funds will be distributed to local nonprofit veteran organizations through an open application process overseen by the Suffolk County Marathon Grant Committee, with money dispersed through the I Run this Island Foundation, according to the county.
+The total net proceeds from the 2024 marathon weekend were not yet available, officials said Sunday.
+Funds will be distributed to nonprofit veteran organizations through an application process overseen by the Suffolk County Marathon Grant Committee, with the money dispersed through the I Run this Island Foundation, according to the county.

 SUBSCRIBE